 - An Iron

-For the topping material, which goes against the skin, suggestions include cotton, cotton flannel or cotton fleece.
+A lot of questions ask what fabric to use for reusable pads.
+For the topping material, which goes against the skin, suggestions of the best fabric to choose for cloth pads include 100% cotton, jersey, cotton flannel or cotton fleece.

 As for the core to the pad , this will consist of several layers of fabric.
 See the next section.

-I used a template around the same size as my favoured disposable.
+I used my easy template which is around the same length as my old disposables were.

 Using a scrap piece of pretty cotton and an old muslin cloth of E’s, I cut out the topping and backing for the pad using the larger template.